New Madrid Power Plant

 Associated Electric employs about 185 people at the plant, which is comprised of two 600-MW coal-based electric generating units owned and operated by Associated.
 Unit 1 was constructed in 1972.
 Unit 2 was completed in 1977.

-The New Madrid plant and its grounds span 250 acres on the inland side of the Mississippi River and 272 acres on the river side of the levee.
+The New Madrid plant and its grounds span about 3,900 acres on the Mississippi River.
 Its turbine room alone covers 1.07 acres.

 New Madrid's 600-megawatt units burn top quality, low-sulfur coal, which travels 1,235 miles from Wyoming to New Madrid by rail, traversing four states.
 A coal train is a set of 115 cars, each holding about 121 tons of coal.
 A unit train's coal shipment totals some 13,900 tons.